the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 shobhona took the hand george had extended affably. suddenly she knew why banker dadu had left. she had a the strange feeling she had known all along.

-“so physics?” banker dadu said as they sat and had tea by the roses. george was the gardener, banker dadu couldn’t even make a cup of tea properly.
+“so, physics?” banker dadu asked as they sat and had tea by the roses. george was the gardener, banker dadu couldn’t even make a cup of tea properly.

 “hmmm…” shobhona murmured.